 Every time I climb the stairs I crane my neck to see who has left her.
 Are they here, watching?
 Is there a gang or only a pimp?
 She is dark skinned; has she been trafficked from the rural north, Cambodia or Myanmar?
 How long before I arrived did they deposit her, prop her against the pillar and steal away, creeping down the stairs to melt into the throng and leave this toddler, who I have never seen move or speak, alone without protection.

 I come every day along the Skywalk.
 I tell myself that this is the best route from the city to National Stadium station where I return home to my guesthouse.
 My palm is hot with the baht that I clutch in it, in the evenings my fingers smell of brass.
 I drop the coins in front of Mai, resisting the urge to crouch and touch her, to pull her to me, to scoop her into my arms and to run, to speed her away from this fucking existence, this fate worse than death.
 Instead, I hover, I drop my change with a tinkle onto the concrete and pause, waiting for her to glance up.
 To connect, to give her human warmth.
 To show her love.
 But she never does.
-Sometimes I leave water and titbits of food, but I worry that it is worse for her, that she might be punished.
+Sometimes I leave water and titbits of food, but I worry that it is.

 The Skywalk heaves with shoppers and commuters, school children and backpackers.
 Women clasping pastel-coloured plastic bags of market vegetables.
 Office workers eating moo ping from the hawkers in the street below and whose aroma coils up above the traffic fumes.
 If you stop for a moment you feel the vibration: the footfall, the traffic, and at points the roar of the Skytrain overhead as it hurtles from station to station.
 The floor shakes, just slightly, but constantly.
 In the middle of this maelstrom sits Mai, small and unseen.